Anopheles: Adults

-The duration from egg to adult varies considerably among species, and is strongly influenced by ambient temperature.
-Mosquitoes can develop from egg to adult in as little as five days, but it can take 10–14 days in tropical conditions.

 Like all mosquitoes, adult Anopheles species have slender bodies with three sections: head, thorax and abdomen.
 The head is specialized for acquiring sensory information and for feeding.
 It contains the eyes and a pair of long, many-segmented antennae.
-The antennae are important for detecting host odors, as well as odors of breeding sites where females lay eggs.
-The head also has an elongated, forward-projecting proboscis used for feeding, and two maxillary palps.
-These palps also carry the receptors for carbon dioxide, a major attractant for the location of the mosquito's host.
+The antennae are important for detecting host odours, as well as of breeding sites where females lay eggs.
+Female mosquitoes carrying Plasmodium parasites, the causative agents of malaria, are significantly more attracted to human breath and odours than uninfected mosquitoes.

+The head has an elongated, forward-projecting proboscis used for feeding, and two maxillary palps.
+These palps carry the receptors for carbon dioxide, a major attractant that enables the mosquito to locate its host.
 The thorax is specialized for locomotion.
 Three pairs of legs and a pair of wings are attached to the thorax.
 The abdomen is specialized for food digestion and egg development.
 This segmented body part expands considerably when a female takes a blood meal.
 The blood is digested over time, serving as a source of protein for the production of eggs, which gradually fill the abdomen.

-Anopheles mosquitoes can be distinguished from other mosquitoes by the palps, which are as long as the proboscis, and by the presence of discrete blocks of black and white scales on the wings.
-Adults can also be identified by their typical resting position: males and females rest with their abdomens sticking up in the air rather than parallel to the surface on which they are resting.
+Anopheles can be distinguished from other mosquitoes by the palps, which are as long as the proboscis, and by the presence of discrete blocks of black and white scales on the wings.
+Adults can further be identified by their typical resting position: both sexes rest with their abdomens pointing up, unlike culicine mosquitoes.
 Adult mosquitoes usually mate within a few days after emerging from the pupal stage.
 In most species, the males form large swarms, usually around dusk, and the females fly into the swarms to mate.
+The duration from egg to adult varies considerably among species, and is strongly influenced by ambient temperature.
+Mosquitoes can develop from egg to adult in as little as five days, but it can take 10–14 days in tropical conditions.